Collecting personal information

 We take reasonable steps to ensure the personal information we collect is accurate, up-to-date, and complete.

-Personal information we collect is stored in compliance with Australian Government security requirements and is held in electronic databases, or in paper-based files where required.
+Personal information we collect is stored in compliance with Australian Government security requirements and is held in electronic databases.
 The databases maintain audit trails whenever personal information in electronic records is accessed, added, amended or deleted on the database.
-The paper-based files are physically secured.
-We ensure that personal information within our systems and files is only accessible to staff who need to have access to do their work.
+We conduct regular audits of the database where the majority of our records are stored to ensure that personal information is appropriately managed and accessible only to staff who need it for their work.

-Our records which contain personal information can only be destroyed after it has reached its destruction date as identified in an agency records authority issued by the National Archives of Australia.
-We are working to develop our agency records authority in collaboration with the National Archives of Australia.
+Records which contain personal information can only be destroyed after they have reached the relevant destruction date identified in a general or agency-specific records authority issued by the National Archives of Australia.
+We also comply with disposal freezes and retention notices which may prohibit destruction of certain records we hold.

-The Australian Government Agencies Privacy Code 2017 requires all agencies to conduct a Privacy Impact Assessment (PIA) for all high risk privacy projects.
+The Australian Government Agencies Privacy Code 2017 (APP Code) requires all agencies to conduct a Privacy Impact Assessment (PIA) for all high risk privacy projects.
 The OSI was established on 4 January 2021 and has not yet conducted a PIA.
-As we complete PIAs we will publish information about them on this website.
+As we complete PIAs we will publish information about them on this website

 Privacy Management Plan

 The APP Code requires agencies to have a Privacy Management Plan (PMP).
 In our PMP we:

 - set out how we will meet our compliance obligations under the Australian Privacy Principles.